Sigil-Ebook/Sigil/README.md

 =====

-Sigil is a free, open source, multi-platform ebook editor that uses Qt (and QtWebEngine).
+Sigil is a free, open source, multi-platform ebook editor that uses Qt6 (and QtWebEngine).
 It is designed to edit books in ePub format (both ePub 2 and ePub 3).

 Links